-Effective January 1, 2018, the Company adopted the provisions of FASB ASU 2017-07, Compensation-Retirement Benefits (Topic 715), which was issued in March 2017.
+Effective January 1, 2018, the Company adopted the provisions of FASB ASU 2017-07, Compensation - Retirement Benefits (Topic 715), which was issued in March 2017.
 ASU 2017-07 requires the service cost component of net periodic pension and post-retirement benefit cost to be reported separately in the consolidated statements of income from the other components.
 Additionally, the amendments in the ASU require presentation of the service cost component in the consolidated statements of income in the same line item as other employee compensation costs and presentation of the other components in a different line item from the service cost component.
 The amendments in ASU 2017-07 were applied retrospectively for the presentation of the service cost component and the other components of net periodic pension cost and net periodic post-retirement benefit cost in the income statement and prospectively for the capitalization of the service cost component of net periodic pension cost and net periodic post-retirement benefit in assets utilizing the practical expedient allowed for prior comparative period presentation permitted.
+The adoption of ASU 2017-07 did not have an impact on the consolidated financial statements and related disclosures.
 The adoption of ASU 2017-07 resulted in the reclassification of \$1.6 million and \$0.8 million of other components of net benefit costs from salaries and employee benefits expense to other noninterest expense for the years ended December 31, 2017 and 2016 respectively.

-Effective January 1, 2018, the Company adopted the provisions of FASB ASU 2017-05, Other Income-Gains and Losses from the Derecognition of Nonfinancial Assets (Subtopic 610-20), which was issued in February 2017.
+Effective January 1, 2018, the Company adopted the provisions of FASB ASU 2017-05, Other Income - Gains and Losses from the Derecognition of Nonfinancial Assets (Subtopic 610-20), which was issued in February 2017.
 ASU 2017-05 clarifies the scope of ASC Subtopic 610-20 and adds guidance for partial sales of nonfinancial assets.
 The amendments define the term in substance nonfinancial assets and clarify that a nonfinancial asset within the scope may include nonfinancial assets transferred within a legal entity to a counterparty, in part, as a financial asset promised to a counterparty in a contract.
 Additionally, the amendments in the ASU clarify that an entity should identify each distinct nonfinancial asset or in substance nonfinancial assets and allocate consideration to each distinct asset.
-The amendments of ASU 2017-05 were applied on a modified retrospective basis and adoption did not have an impact on the consolidated financial statements and related disclosures.
+The amendments of ASU 2017-05 were applied on a modified retrospective basis and adoption did not have a significant impact on the consolidated financial statements and related disclosures.